 As I sit here writing this, I'm munching on a pink Himalayan–salted dark chocolate caramel bar.
 I don't even like dark chocolate, but this particular offering is gooey, salty, and sweet, and, well, it was there—taunting me and begging me to eat it.
-This sort of mindless snacking on sweets is what can easily serve as a gateway to sugar-related health issues and weight gain: A whopping one out of every eight Americans is diagnosed with type 2 diabetes.
-We get it, trust us—many of us were born with a giant, throbbing sweet tooth that can only be pacified with candy, cookies, etc., but it's time to extract that tooth, and curb sugar cravings for good.
+This sort of mindless snacking on sweets is what can easily serve as a gateway to sugar-related health issues and weight gain: A whopping one out of every eight Americans is diagnosed with diabetes.
+We get it; trust us.
+Many of us were born with a giant, throbbing sweet tooth that can only be pacified with candy, cookies, etc., but it's time to extract that tooth and curb sugar cravings for good.

 Meet the Expert